 Meet the candidates, briefly

 All three Republican candidates have confirmed their attendance at the debate.
-With NonDoc editor in chief William W. Savage III moderating, the journalists asking questions of these candidates include: Aaron Brilbeck of News 9, James Coburn of the Edmond Sun and Claire Donnelly of KGOU.
+With NonDoc editor in chief William W. Savage III moderating, the journalists asking questions of these candidates include: Brianna Bailey of The Frontier, Aaron Brilbeck of News 9 and Claire Donnelly of KGOU.

 We will hear from Cathy Costello, whose husband Mark Costello died tragically while serving as labor commissioner; Leslie Osborn, a House representative from the Tuttle area who served briefly as chair of the Appropriations and Budget Committee; and Keith Swinton, an entrepreneur who has worked in employee development with the United States postal service.